Note

 p.show()

-You could also use a KDTree to compare the distance between each point of the upper surface and the nearest neighbor of the lower surface.
-This won’t be the exact surface to surface distance, but it will be noticeably faster than a ray trace, especially for large surfaces.
+You could also use a KDTree to compare the distance between each vertex point of the upper surface and the nearest neighbor vertex point of the lower surface.
+This will be noticeably faster than a ray trace, especially for large surfaces.

 from scipy.spatial import KDTree